 Get Involved With an Animal Rights Organization

 Donating your time, as mentioned above, is a great alternative to giving your money.
 Every nonprofit needs help with something, and you don’t always have to be physically present.
-Use your strengths or trade to help organizations in need.
+Use your skills or your trade to help organizations in need.

 Use Your Voice